sofa13/csi5139_a1/README.md

 ## Files

-`Homework2.ipynb`: Answers to questions 1, 2, 3, 4, as well as a written report discussing along the way.

-`images`: Images used in the report.
+`ImageLabeling_LinearClassification.ipynb`: Python code.

+`dataset`: CMU Image dataset of faces.

+`pgm2pil.py`: pgm image loader.

+`misc_cmd.py`: Test code for pgm image loader.

 ## GitHub

-This homework can also be found on the following [github account](https://github.com/sofa13/csi5138_a2).
+This homework can also be found on the following [github account](https://github.com/sofa13/csi5139_a1).